All About Credit Reports and Credit Scores

 A credit score is a numerical representation of your credit history.
 It makes it easier for lenders to systematically make loan decisions.
 Credit scores are a reflection of how you’ve handled credit in the past and are used to determine your potential credit relationship in the future.

-• Length of Credit History (15%) – how long you’ve had credit plays a role on your credit score.
+- Length of Credit History (15%) – how long you’ve had credit plays a role in your credit score.
 Longer credit histories are viewed positively.
 Adding new accounts can lower your overall credit history length.

 - Credit Scores and How It’s Calculated

 Additionally, credit scores that you or the lenders see may vary from one credit bureau to another.
-It is more important to know what range your credit score falls in to determine if you have poor, good or excellent credit.
+It is more important to know what range your credit score falls to determine if you have poor, good or excellent credit.
 There are different types of credit scoring systems and therefore different credit score ranges.
-The FICO credit score is the most well known and used credit score and is probably the one most people have heard referred to as the “Fico” or “Fica” score.

 It may seem like a catch-22 when you can’t get approved credit because you don’t have credit.
 A credit history is important in order to buy a house or car and get the best rates.
 In some instances, credit histories may be used to price insurance premiums, get an apartment, set required down payments for utilities and may be used as part of employment screening.

 Your credit score is a reflection of how you’ve handled credit and loans.
 By making sure you make timely payments and do not carry credit card balances from month-to-month your score should be satisfactory.
 However, mistakes do happen either from financial institutions reporting incorrect information to a missed payment due to simply forgetting a due date.